Beherith/springrts_smf_compiler/README.md

 https://springrts.com/

-To use the tool, launch pymapconv.py
+To use the tool, launch pymapconv.py or start pymapconv.exe

 #### 2019 UPDATE: Windows EXE available, pymapconv.exe works as long as nvdxt.exe is next to it :)

+The windows build is 64 bit, thus allowing the compilation of maps up 64x64 size!

-#### Under Windows, you will need the following to make this work:
+#### Outdated: Under Windows, you will need the following to make this work:

 Dowload the precompiled version from here https://springrts.com/phpbb/viewtopic.php?f=56&t=34378&start=20